parthobardhan/greenplum-predicate-pushdown/README.md

 connection.close()
 ```

-4. executepush.sh contains the path of your Oracle client libraries and the predicate that you want pushed to Oracle.
+4. executepush.sh contains the path of your Oracle client libraries, and the predicate that you want pushed to Oracle.
-Update LD_LIBRARY_PATH and point to Oracle client libraries and QUERYFILTER to the predicate you want.
+Update LD_LIBRARY_PATH and point to Oracle client libraries on your greenplum master, and QUERYFILTER to the predicate you want.
-<br>/<br/>
+<br><br/>
 Here we are pushing the Name field and the value we want. <br/>
 Note: LD_LIBRARY_PATH (or corresponding variable) in the script below needs to be customized for OS which runs on your greenplum master instance.
-Here it has been customized for CentOS
+The greenplum node used to test this was CentOS and the Oracle client libraries were installed in the path below:

 ## Case 1: When predicate exists in Oracle DB